-2 a pointer to a function or a symbol to look up the function by name, or a language object to be evaluated to give a function.
+$^2\,$ a pointer to a function or a symbol to look up the function by name, or a language object to be evaluated to give a function.

-The named field is set and accessed by the SET_NAMED and NAMED macros, and takes values 0, 1 and 2, or possibly higher if NAMEDMAX is set to a higher value.
-R has a 'call by value' illusion, so an assignment like appears to make a copy of a and refer to it as b.
+The named field is set and accessed by the SET\NAMED and NAMED macros, and takes values 0, 1 and 2, or possibly higher if NAMEDMAX is set to a higher value.
+R has a 'call by value' illusion, so an assignment like b <- a appears to make a copy of a and refer to it as b.
 However, if neither a nor b are subsequently altered there is no need to copy.
 What really happens is that a new symbol b is bound to the same value as a and the named field on the value object is set (in this case to 2).
 When an object is about to be altered, the named field is consulted.
 A value of 2 or more means that the object must be duplicated before being changed.
 (Note that this does not say that it is necessary to duplicate, only that it should be duplicated whether necessary or not.)
 A value of 0 means that it is known that no other SEXP shares data with this object, and so it may safely be altered.
-A value of 1 is used for situations like where in principle two copies of a exist for the duration of the computation as (in principle)
+A value of 1 is used for situations like dim(a) <- c(7, 2)